Original Sin (comics): The Amazing Spider-Man #4–5

 At Parker Industries, Peter Parker (a.k.a.
 Spider-Man) is summoned by the Avengers.
 Hoping to rehabilitate his reputation after it was damaged during the period when his body was occupied by Doctor Octopus' mind, he goes to assist in their battle with the Mindless Ones.
 When he arrives there, the Orb activates the gouged-out eye of Uatu, causing everyone present to instantly attain heretofore hidden knowledge about their lives, Spider-Man sees that the spider whose bite granted him his superhuman abilities had also bitten a girl named Cindy Moon.
-Unable to control her powers, Ezekiel convinced her parents to allow him to take her into his custody.
+Unable to control her powers, Ezekiel Sims convinced her parents to allow him to take her into his custody.
 Seeing that her mastery over her powers was growing "too fast", Ezekiel placed her inside a sealed vault.
 Spider-Man departs the battle scene to search for Moon.
 He recalls Madame Web's prior statement to him (during the 2011 "Spider-Island" storyline) that someone would take his place if he chose not to continue being Spider-Man.
 He also recalls the hideout that Ezekiel offered to him to hide from Morlun (during the 2005–2006 storyline "The Other").
 Although Ezekiel told him that he made the room years before he knew Spider-Man's identity, Spider-Man realizes that Ezekiel knew his secret from the outset, and that the vault in which Moon has been imprisoned was built for him as well.
 Spider-Man frees Moon, an event that causes Morlun, residing far away, to sense her presence.
 Moon fashions a costume out of her spider webbing, takes the name Silk, and leaves the facility.
 She angrily informs Spider-Man that opening the vault will alert Morlun, and after Spider-Man tells her that he has come back from the dead at least once, she realizes Morlun could be at large.
 Despite her anger at Spider-Man's flippant attitude toward the danger they are both in, the two superhumans find themselves in a romantic embrace.
 Meanwhile, Black Cat kidnaps Sajani Jaffrey, Parker's partner at Parker Industries.